 Dan Dan Noodles are a pungent, spicy and complex Sichuan dish.
 I had them for the first time a few years ago, and ever since that first taste, I knew I had to find a recipe.
 However, many of the recipes out there call for a number of hard-to-find ingredients that I have never really wanted to track down.
 I stumbled upon a recipe at The Woks of Life a few months ago, and it seemed easy enough to make, and easy enough to veganize.
 So, here it is.
 This recipe comes together pretty quick, and it’s definitely greater than the sum of its parts.
 The “meat” part of this recipe can take many forms.
 I’ve used seitan in this recipe, but you could swap in hydrated TVP, mushrooms, or even tofu.

-- 1 pound Rice noodles or spaghetti noodles, cooked according to package directions.
+- 1 pound rice vermicelli or spaghetti noodles, cooked according to package directions.

-- Broccoli (blanched in the noodle cooking liquid for about 1 minute)
+- 1 bunch broccoli, blanched in the noodle cooking liquid for about 1 minute

 - 1 cup of neutral oil.
 Do not use olive oil or anything with a low smoke point.

 - 1 to 2 teaspoons of oil for sauteing

 - 8 ounces of seitan, chopped in a food processor until it resembles ground meat.

 - 3 tablespoons soy sauce